deesejohn/distributed-codenames/README.md

 ## Contributing

-This project is a way for me to experiment, evaluate and demo new technologies, so some design decisions may be over engineered, inefficient, etc.
+If you find a bug please open an issue or pull request.
+This project is a way for me to experiment, evaluate and demo new technologies, so some design decisions may be over engineered, inefficient, etc. If you spot an optimization or something unidiomatic, please start an issue to discuss.

 ### Required tools